mmlacak/crochess/docs/source/libcc/ccpath.rst

         Activation descriptor for a moving piece; its activator, momentum usage and momentum it had after all performed steps.

+        This is non-cached, stored data of :c:member:`CcPlyContext.act_desc` as move, its plies progresses.

     .. c:member:: struct CcPathLink * fork

         Link to forking paths.